Site Specific (and not so specific) ART

 These are some of my working maquettes.
 I's not uncommon to make 3-6 maquettes of one design as I fine tune the image.
 Every model is a maquette until the final image is realized.

-I left the U of O art department in 1972 to pursue an apprenticeship at F&G Stained Glass.
-My journey in art continued at Western Oregon University (formerly OCE), where I began creating custom art sculptures and taking on commission stained glass projects.
-In 1978, I had the privilege of studying with the acclaimed German designer Ludwig
+I left the U of O art department in 1972 to do an apprenticeship at F&G Stained Glass.
+I attended Western Oregon University (OCE back then) and started doing commission stained glass.
+I learned to integrate architectural elements into my designs while studying with acclaimed German designer Ludwig Schaffrath, in 1978 at the Pilchuck Glass School.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.